Skip to content

 Understanding the symptoms of perioral dermatitis is the first step towards addressing and managing the condition.
 Here’s what to look out for:

-Fluid or pus-filled bumps: In some instances, the bumps may contain clear fluid or pus, indicating inflammation.
+• Fluid or pus-filled bumps: In some instances, the bumps may contain clear fluid or pus, indicating inflammation.

 It’s important to remember that these symptoms can vary from person to person.
 With the right care and timely intervention, many find relief and see improvements in their skin.
-If you recognise any of these signs, seeking guidance from a healthcare professional can help pave the way to healthier, more comfortable skin.
+If you recognize any of these signs, seeking guidance from a healthcare professional can help pave the way to healthier, more comfortable skin.

 Perioral-Dermatitis